flarum/lang-english/README.md

-# English Language Pack for Flarum
+# English Language Extension for Flarum

 ## Installation

-This language pack is bundled with [Flarum](http://flarum.org/download/).
+This language extension is bundled with [Flarum](http://flarum.org/download/).

 ## Translating Flarum